alanchelmickjr/vercel-next.js-ai-chatbot/README.md

 ## Features

+Talkverse.ai is a comprehensive AI chatbot platform with a wide range of advanced features:

 - [Next.js](https://nextjs.org) App Router
   - Advanced routing for seamless navigation and performance
   - React Server Components (RSCs) and Server Actions for server-side rendering and increased performance